sporto/elm-tutorial/en/06-fetching-resources/04-players-cmds.md

 ---

-Remember that none of this actually executes until we send the command to __Html.App__.
+Remember that none of this actually executes until we send the command to __program__.